 Main Styles of Wine

-In general, the main styles of wine are red, white, rosé, sparkling, and sweet.
-When we open any bottle and pour a glass, the idea of swirling, looking, smelling, and tasting is all a part of observing and getting to know the wine better.
-They’re kind of like friends.
+In general, the main styles of wine are red, white, rosé, sparkling and sweet.
+When we open any bottle and pour a glass, the idea of swirling, looking, smelling and tasting is all a part of observing and getting to know the wine better.
+Different wines are kind of like friends.
 Some you could visit every day, they’re consistent and we like them.
 Others may be more like acquaintances we haven’t gotten to know well yet.
 We know we like Malbec, but have we even tried to get to know Carménère yet?
 Each has their own unique style.
 Some are sweet, some are bright, and we like them all, even if they smell funky once in a while.

-Bordeaux (“bore-doe”) is a famous French red blend of Cabernet Sauvignon and Merlot.
+Bordeaux is a famous French red blend of Cabernet Sauvignon and Merlot.

 Wine grapes can have several names, and the same grape can be called different names in different countries.
 Syrah, for example, is called Shiraz in Australia.
 Zinfandel is called Primitivo in Italy, and Crljenak Kastelanski (or Tribidrag) in Croatia.
 Wine is a great way to learn more about geography and other cultures too!